 The SFS2X configuration settings are divided into a number of tabs.
-Most of the settings are self-explanatory, anyway they are all accompanied by the Help icon: keeping the mouse pointer over it for a moment shows up a tooltip with basic informations.
+Most of the settings are self-explanatory, anyway they are all accompanied by the Help icon: keeping the mouse pointer over it for a moment shows up a tooltip with basic information.
 Reading such notes is highly recommended.

 The following paragraphs show the screenshots of all the module's tabs and enter into deeper details about the less straightforward settings.

-- Stats extra logging makes SFS2X log additional informations which are used to provide more metrics in the Analytics module, in particular averageand peack CCU and Room joins.
+- Stats extra logging makes SFS2X log additional information which is used to provide more metrics in the Analytics module, in particular average and peak CCU and Room joins.